-Design & Frontend Developer
+Design Engineer & Backend Developer

 Understanding CSR, SSR, SSG, and ISR